tripzilch/tripzilch.github.io/articles/wobbly.md

 It almost looks to me like it's adding another octave to the noise, so this is quite a powerful trick because raising something to the third power is a really cheap operation.

 * In GLSL shaders, you can use the `dot()` dot product function to multiply vectors element-wise and then add them up.
 If you do this with two vectorized wobbly building blocks (shuffling all the axes just right), you get a function that is the multiplication and addition of very many wobbly building blocks.
 An added bonus is that the `sin()` function is really fast on the GPU.
-I used this technique to create the clouds and foliage in the backgrounds of [Skulptuur](https://skulpturen.nl){:target="\_blank"}.
+I used this technique to create the clouds and foliage in the backgrounds of [Skulptuur](https://skulpturen.nl){:target="\_blank"} and as a noise function in many other of my shader-based projects.

 <script src="graphs.js"></script>